swisskyrepo/HardwareAllTheThings/docs/protocols/wifi/wifi-wpa.md

 # Note: Based on the noise on the wifi channel it can take some time to receive the PMKID.
 # It can take a while to capture PKMID (several minutes++)
 # We recommend running hcxdumptool up to 10 minutes before aborting.
-# If an AP recieves our association request packet and supports sending
+# If an AP receives our association request packet and supports sending PMKID, it will be captured.
 # sudo hcxdumptool -i wlan0mon -o outfile.pcapng --enable_status=1
 PMKID=$(sudo hcxdumptool -o test.pcapng -i $INTERFACE --enable_status  --filtermode=2)
 echo $PMKID|grep 'FOUND PMKID' &> /dev/null